applied-systems-biology/jipipe-website/content/tutorials/analysis.md

     <div class="tutorial-item-img"><img src="/img/tutorials/analysis/step0.png" /></div>
     <div class="tutorial-item-content">
     <h2>1.
 First start</h2>
-    On starting ACAQ5, you will see such a screen: It contains a short introduction, the <a href="/documentation/graph-compartment">graph compartment editor</a>, an three pre-defined graph compartments <i>Preprocessing</i>, <i>Analysis</i>, and <i>Postprocessing</i>.
+    On starting JIPipe, you will see such a screen: It contains a short introduction, the <a href="/documentation/graph-compartment">graph compartment editor</a>, an three pre-defined graph compartments <i>Preprocessing</i>, <i>Analysis</i>, and <i>Postprocessing</i>.
 As described in the graph compartment documentation, you can ignore graph graph compartments.
 But in this tutorial we will make use of its capabilities to clearly separate the pipeline into the mentioned tree steps.
     </div>